NeurotechBerkeley/brain-correlations/README.md

 (If you don't have `npm`, you can install by running `brew install node`.
 You can get `brew` from https://brew.sh/)

+### Time sync

+To make sure the timestamps are synced across computers, run this to sync to Apple time servers: ``ntpdate -s time.apple.com``

 ### Stimulus Presentation + Recording

 - Attach electrodes to participant's head, 2 on the frontal cortex (on forehead) and 2 on temporal lobe (right above the ears).